Khushiii0327/CG_MINI_PROJECT/README.md

 # CG_MINI_PROJECT
-The mini project is about windmill simulation using GLUT functions.
+The mini project is about windmill simulation using OpenGL and executed in CodeBlocks.